Sheriff's office: Flagstaff-area wildfire burned 30 homes

 Flames stretching 100 feet (30 meters) had raced through rural neighborhoods near Flagstaff just days earlier.
 It wasn’t until Thursday that a break in the weather allowed authorities to enter the charred area to survey the damage.
 They found 30 homes and numerous other buildings had been destroyed, with sheriff’s deputies saying more than 100 properties were affected.

-Crews have cleared containment lines around much of the fire but it remained officially at zero containment because of concern the lines might not keep the fire in check during strong winds, fire spokesman Dick Fleishman said Friday.
+Crews have cleared lines around much of the fire but they wanted to see if those lines hold before increasing containment numbers, fire spokesman Dick Fleishman said Friday.

 Spirits were lifted Thursday as helicopters were able to start dropping water on that blaze for the first time.
 It has burned close to 32 square miles (83 square kilometers), forced evacuations of 765 homes and destroyed at least two dozen structures since it broke out on Sunday.